-This 2024 General Fund budget represents staff's recommendations to fund the programs and staffing necessary to accomplish the EAA's strategic initiatives and support daily operations.
-Expenditures (operating expenses, capital outlay and debt service) for 2024 total approximately \$24.6 million, representing a 4.1% increase from 2023.
-In 2024, approximately 53% of the budgeted General Fund expenses is associated with employee salaries and benefits.
-Another 22% is for professional and technical services.
-The remaining categories, which include expenses such as Conservation Initiatives, Building Debt Service, Supplies, Property Services, Capital Outlays, and Other Services, make up the remaining 25% of total expenditures.
-The budget provides specific focus on funding strategic initiatives related to aquifer sustainability, including: water quality and quantity; aquifer protection and research; a first responder education program; and an abandoned well awareness, prioritization, and closure program.
-Funding of expenses for the education outreach center (aimed at raising awareness of the Edwards Aquifer and inviting greater inclusion in the EAA mission across the region) and a dedicated field research park for aquifer data collection and research (principally for conducting long-term studies focused on aquifer sustainability and to develop, research and implement practices that lead to enhanced water quality and quantity of recharge to the aquifer) continue and are included in the 2024 budget, as are plans to expand the EAA's Automated Meter Reading program by providing the opportunity for irrigator volunteers to participate in the program and to explore pilot participation projects with potential industrial or municipal users.
-The 2024 budget also includes a cost share agreement between EAA and the City of San Antonio (City) by which the EAA is partly reimbursed for providing technical support and monitoring services to support the City's Edwards Aquifer Protection Program.
+This 2025 General Fund budget funds the programs and staffing necessary to accomplish the EAA's strategic initiatives and conduct daily operations.
+Expenditures (operating expenses, capital outlay and debt service) for 2025 total approximately \$24.8 million, representing a .6% decrease from 2024.
+In 2025, approximately 56% of the budgeted General Fund expenses is associated with employee salaries and benefits.
+Another 18% is for professional and technical services.
+The remaining categories, which include expenses such as Conservation Initiatives, Building Debt Service, Supplies, Property Services, Capital Outlays, and Other Services, make up the remaining 26% of total expenditures.
+The budget provides specific focus on funding strategic initiatives related to aguifer sustainability: water guality and guantity; aguifer protection and research; a first responder education program; and an abandoned well awareness, prioritization, and closure program.
+Funding of expenses for the education outreach center (aimed at raising awareness of the Edwards Aquifer and inviting greater inclusion in the EAA mission across the region) and a dedicated field research park for aquifer data collection and research (principally for conducting long-term studies focused on aquifer sustainability and to develop, research and implement practices that lead to enhanced water quality and quantity of recharge to the aquifer) continue and are included in the 2025 budget, as are plans to expand the EAA's Automated Meter Reading program by providing the opportunity for irrigator volunteers to participate in the program and to explore pilot participation projects with potential industrial or municipal users.
+The 2025 budget also includes a cost share agreement between EAA and the City of San Antonio (City) by which the EAA is partly reimbursed for providing technical support and monitoring services to support the City's Edwards Aquifer Protection Program.